egon1980/connectcheck-oled/readme.md

   Note: de installer only works when the user Connectcheck is enabled

-After installation and there is nog display:
+After installation and there is no display:

 Enable I2C Interface